Are E-Cigs Harmful?

 Are e-cigs harmful?
 If you're smoking cigarettes and thinking of switching over to vaping, naturally the health implications are going to be high up on your list of priorities.
 Recent studies have apparently discovered that smoking is bad for you, so surely anything that could help you kick the habit is a good thing, right?

 Well yes, probably.
-As both the science and the personal experiences suggest, e-cigs are a great alternative to the regular kind.
+As science, personal experience and the NHS suggest, e-cigs are a great alternative to traditional tobacco cigarettes.
 Are they harmful though?
 Well, that depends on your definition.

 Vaping Vs Smoking